sh6phmp/AutoSeg_SH6PH/README.md

 5. Use nnUNet_predict to generate predicted masks based on the input test cases.
 6. Use postprocessing command to remove bubbles.(optional)
 7. Evaluate the model performance by excuting the commands in /evaluation/evaluator,
+## Running Environments
+The training code of the model is modified to be compatible both with Windows and Ubuntu.
+However, the model can only be predicted on Ubuntu, we are working on some compatibility issues to make prediction on Windows system possible.